 Happy Thursday, Friends!
-Over the past couple of weeks, there has been a trend coming up in all of my appointments with private clients - everyone is trying to get into their new groove from home, and is pretty much everyone is feeling at a little bit of a loss or even overwhelmed with where to start.
-I have some real value to add to this conversation, as my husband and I have been working from home for the past 5+ years - so I've been there/done that with getting into a work-from-home routine, learning where and how to set boundaries, and finding balance in my daily life.
+Over the past couple of weeks, there has been a trend coming up in all of my appointments with private clients – everyone is trying to get into their new groove from home, and is pretty much everyone is feeling at a little bit of a loss or even overwhelmed with where to start.
+I have some real value to add to this conversation, as my husband and I have been working from home for the past 5+ years – so I’ve been there/done that with getting into a work-from-home routine, learning where and how to set boundaries, and finding balance in my daily life.
 I want to help you all as you navigate these new waters, and provide all the insight I have learned over the past few years.
-Watch the video below, skim the bullet points below, and download my daily groove template!
+Watch the video below and skim the bullet points below!

 Working from home successfully takes intention, reflection, communication and openness, and a little bit of planning.
 Here is my general process that I follow when developing a daily routine.
 Before you get into it, I want you to take note of what I just said – I am still in the act of creating daily routines – situations and needs change, so these routines need to be adjusted and tweaked so they can keep serving you and your household well.
 That’s the biggest rule of this – learn to recognize when something isn’t working, and don’t be afraid to make adjustments.
 With that, let’s get started!